galaxyproject/galaxy-hub/src/tutorials/ngs/index.md

 |![](/src/tutorials/ngs/multiqc2.png)|
 |<small>**Figure 8**.
 Quality score distribution for trimmed datasets.
 Compare this image with Fig. 6.
 You can see that sequences are shorted but quality is significantly higher.</small>|

+We will now use trimmed reads as the input to downstream analyses.

 ### Try it yourself

-QC datasets you have uploaded before.
+QC, trim, and QC again datasets you have uploaded before to produce a final set of sequences we will be using downstream.

 # Mapping your data